 This post is dedicated to Javier.
 He is gone now, and Diego is the new man-bird of the coop.

-Javier was a Good rooster.
-Not because he was a handsome fellow, which he certainly was.
-Not just because of his egg fertilizing skills which were considerable.
-Not only because of his excellent guard duty skills in the chicken yard.
-Javier was a Good rooster because he was not a Bad rooster.
+because of his excellent guard duty skills in the chicken yard.
+Javier was a Good rooster because he was not a

 Bad roosters are the ones you cannot turn your back on.
 Bad roosters are not welcome here, and do not last long.